MarcoConsiglio/goniometry/README.md

 $alfa->toDecimal(); // 180.2119
 ```

-You can cast the angle to radiant:
+You can cast the angle to radian:
 ```php
 $alfa->toRadian(); // 3.1452910063
 ```